Checkpointing and Recovery¶

 Automatic migration handles state format changes:

-// During deserialization, migration is automatic
+// During deserialization, migration may be required.
+Use StateMigrationManager

-if (deserializedResult.WasMigrated)
+if (StateMigrationManager.IsMigrationNeeded(StateVersion.Parse("1.0.0")))

 {